 The art of drawing is the flourishing of this human capacity.
 Join us as we think through the many forms and functions of drawing, exploring examples from the museum collection and the community.
 The exhibition includes works by Natalie Alper, Keith Haring, Jose Clemente Orozco, Cao Yingyi, Maurice Prendergast, George Segal, Anita Weschler, and many others.

-View the exhibition on Artstor
+View the full exhibition on JSTOR.

 To learn more about the community artists included in the digital portion of this exhibition click here.